Further schemes and activities will be added to this list

 Schemes involving the installation of new variable message signs for over-height bridge detection and warning systems would be subject to the approval of the County Council's overseeing local committee.
 We may inform nearby properties or businesses.

-Pedestrian crossings (zebra, pelican, puffin etc)
+Pedestrian crossings (zebra, pelican, or puffin)

 Under the Road Traffic Regulation Act 1984, before establishing, altering, or removing a crossing a local authority shall:-